 Awards will be announced in April 2021 and grants are given for a period of one year.
 During that time, recipients are encouraged to pursue new directions in their work that explore ideas in technology and culture.

-Since the launch of the program in 2013, the Lab has awarded grants to 28 artists who have developed projects that engage aerospace, artificial intelligence, satellite technology, terrestrial laser scanning, 3D scanning, robotics, virtual and augmented reality, and more.
+Since the launch of the program in 2013, the Lab has awarded grants to 36 artists who have developed projects that work with aerospace, artificial intelligence, satellite technology, Indigenous technology, 3D scanning and printing, robotics, virtual and augmented reality, and more.
 Many grant recipients have gone on to receive other major grants, academic appointments, residencies, and exhibitions as a result of work that was born in the Art + Technology program here at the museum.

 The Art + Technology Lab is made possible by YouTube Learning and Snap Inc. Additional support is provided by SpaceX.

 The Lab is part of The Hyundai Project: Art + Technology at LACMA, a joint initiative exploring the convergence of art and technology.

 Seed funding for the development of the Art + Technology Lab was provided by the Los Angeles County Quality and Productivity Commission through the Productivity Investment Fund and LACMA Trustee David Bohnett.